Harete Hipango: 2017 general election

 In her first term, Hipango strongly opposed the End of Life Choice Act 2019 and the Abortion Legislation Act 2020.
 Hipango received considerable media attention when she said that Prime Minister Jacinda Ardern was being morally inconsistent by voting to decriminalise abortion while also speaking out on child mortality rates.
 Hipango also stated that the act allowed for full-term abortions, which was criticised by many as being factually incorrect, as under the legislation two health practitioners must sign off any abortion after 20 weeks.

 In a series of interviews given in 2021, many fellow National MPs criticised Hipango for her actions in her first term.
 Several said that she was not well-liked in the caucus and "didn't have a lot of friends", with one MP saying that she "sailed her own waka" and seemed to think the party should be honoured that she agreed to join, rather than being grateful for the opportunity.
 Some described her as a liability, and not a team player.
 Hipango herself said in 2021 that it was very lonely during her time as an MP and Māori woman in the National Party caucus and that the party still undervalues the Māori voice.

 Hipango helped unseat leader Simon Bridges in a leadership challenge of May 2020 in which Todd Muller took leadership.
 Some among the National Party felt that National MPs who supported Judith Collins, which included Hipango, supported Muller's bid as a step towards leadership by Collins, and Collins would become the leader of the party in July 2020.

 2020 general election

-At the 2020 general election, Hipango was defeated in Whanganui by Labour's Steph Lewis by a margin of 8,191 votes.
+At the 2020 general election, Hipango was defeated in Whanganui by Labour's Steph Lewis by a margin of 8,191 votes in a massive swing towards Labour.
 Hipango was ranked 21st on National's party list, but this was not high enough to receive a seat at the election.
 Hipango was National's highest-ranked list candidate who did not enter parliament after the 2020 election.

 In September 2020, ahead of the election, Hipango posted an image on Facebook of Prime Minister Jacinda Ardern overlaid with the text of a quote falsely attributed to Ardern.
 Hipango denied any wrongdoing, telling the Whanganui Chronicle "It is not a false quote ...
 It is a construction of key words aligned with Jacinda Ardern."